dustinpfister/blog_posts/_posts/js-javascript-iframe.md

 layout: post
 categories: js
 id: 375
-updated: 2020-07-09 08:05:35
+updated: 2020-07-09 08:07:58
-version: 1.11
+version: 1.12
 ---

 Sometimes it is called for to do something that involves an [iFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) element when it comes to developing a client side system with javaScript.
 An iframe is a way to have another html page inside an html page, when it comes to javaScript it is also a way to have another window object.

-The subject of iframes can become a little complicated there is much to write about with them when it comes to more advanced topics involving hidden iframes, and security concerns when with things like click jacking.
-So in this post I will be sticking to just the basics for now.
+The subject of iframes can become a little complicated there is much to write about with them when it comes to more advanced topics involving hidden iframes, and security concerns when with things like [click jacking](https://en.wikipedia.org/wiki/Clickjacking) that ca be preformed with iframes.
+So in this post I will be sticking to just the basics for now as many of these other topics are matters for another post.

 <!-- more -->